yooper/your-rapport/README.md

 🔗 Share Your Rapport Collection
 The data exported from Your Rapport is in a Non-Proprietary format known as JSON.
 Your collection can be downloaded as "json" file(s) which lets you easily share them with others using email or other file sharing apps.
 The screenshots can be individually downloaded, too.

+🖨️ Printable Report(s)
+There is a lightweight print function that lets you download a PDF with the screenshot and metadata.

 🧠 Best Data Integrity Practices, so far:
 * Signed Hash for verifying each screenshot's integrity
 * Multiple timestamps are collected
 * Multiple attributes about the computer that took the screenshot are captured
 * Source code is Open Source